Found a Bat on the Gold Coast, Logan or Scenic Rim?

 - Call our 24 hour bat rescue service immediately.

 What if my dog/cat had direct contact with a bat?

-Bats are known to be a carrier of the Hendra Virus and the Australian Bat Lyssavirus (ABLV), which both can pose a risk to the health of humans and pets.
+Bats are known to be a carrier of the Hendra virus and the Australian Bat Lyssavirus (ABLV), which both can pose a risk to the health of humans and pets.
 Although, to date, no dog or cat has contracted Hendra or ABLV directly from a bat, research is still being carried out to fully understand how both viruses are transmitted.
 Thus, if your cat or dog has been in direct contact with a bat, please urgently consult your veterinarian for advice.
-A post exposure VACCINATION against ABLV is available for cats and dogs and can be obtained through your vet.
+ABLV is known to be transmitted from an infected, sick bat via a bite or deep scratch.
+Although being extremely rare, ABLV is related to rabies and can therefore cause a deadly disease if not treated instantly.
+A post exposure VACCINATION against ABLV is available for cats and dogs and can be obtained through your veterinarian.
 For more information and the most up to date research, visit the information from the Queensland Government as listed on the bottom of this page.

 What to do if I got bitten or scratched by a bat?

 The Australian Bat Lyssavirus (ABLV) is known to be transmitted from an infected, sick bat via a bite or deep scratch.
 Although being extremely rare, ABLV is related to rabies and can therefore cause a deadly disease if not treated instantly.
 A post exposure VACCINATION is available and is most effective when administered as soon as possible after the incident occured.

 thoroughly rinse the bite/scratch with water and apply an antiseptic

 report the incident immediately to Queensland Health on 13 HEALTH (13 43 25 84)